 Now, on the open dialog window, indicate the name of your database and then select the place where you intend it to be stored.
 Click on create and your new database is created.

 Creating Tables in Ms Access 2003

 The first thing you should do is to create a table so as to have your database running.
 The table, which is a collection of information organized in rows and columns, will contain the data you need to have in your database.

-To create a table, under the objects, click on table and above the objects click on new.
+To create a table, under the objects, click on the table and above the objects click on new.
 You can create tables in five ways:-

 - Using datasheet view – This is a direct entry method where you start entering the data on your table.
 You double click a column header and rename it, or you can right-click and select rename.
 Then you enter the records (actual data).

 - Using design view – The design view method lets you start by designing your table from scratch before you start entering your records.

 - Using table wizard – In this option, you are guided by a table making wizard on how to come up with a table.

 - Import table – This option will allow you to import a table from another database or another program, for instance, Microsoft Excel.